linesma/Optimus-indicator-Depreciated-/README.md

 The setup script will then copy the files to the required directories and adjust their permissions as needed.

 8. Once the install script has finished.
 Reboot the computer.
-Manjaro-Optimus Indicator is set to autostart when the computer boots.
+Optimus Indicator is set to autostart when the computer boots.

 #### For Desktop Environments other than Gnome.